johnelse/ocamlspot-helpers/readme.markdown

 * Put ocamlspot.vim in ~/.vim/plugin

-An example set of keybindings to use with the plugin are as follows:
+An example set of keybindings to use with the plugin are as follows - add them to ~/.vim/ftplugin/ocaml.vim:

     map <C-]> :call OCamlSpot()<CR>
     map <C-t> <C-o>